jonluca/blog/_posts/2019-02-02-deobfuscating-amex-scammer.md

 This domain is much older, though, and was originally registered in April of 2011.
 This is probably a master server that is used for all their scam campaigns.

+There is also an open `mysql` server running on the default port, which is potentially how the data is being downloaded periodically.

 ```
 Domain Name: souzoku-roots.com
 Registry Domain ID: 1648600398_DOMAIN_COM-VRSN